apeace/react16-boilerplate/README.md

 -   Document all dev dependencies.
 -   favicon
 -   inline doc in Makefile
--   disable source maps for production build
 -   readme on how to run stuff
 -   scss
 -   allow for custom TS declarations
 -   testing
--   name output files with a hash
 -   add the moment webpack plugin
+-   make sure images work lol

-## Not a goal now
+## Not a goal right now

--   Separate React into its own library
+-   Separate React into its own bundle.